UWSEDS-aut17/uwseds-group-neurolit/Docs/fnctl_spec.md

 # Use Cases:

-1. look at relationships in the data between variables
+# 1. Look at relationships in the data between variables
     - API pulls data from RedCap
     - allows user to select multiple variables/features of interest
-2. use machine learning to predict outcomes from variables in our data
+# 2. Use machine learning to predict outcomes from variables in our data
     - performs dimentionality reduction and normalization of data
     - performs classification
     - builds model
     - uses model to estimate prediction
-3. visualize results
+# 3. Visualize results
     - allows user to visualize relationships between chosen variables or interest interactivly from web application
     - allows visulaization of outcome predictions